Consumer Deals

 What are the options?

-The options open to you if you want digital tv in your home are:
+The options open to you if you want digital TV in your home are:

 Satellite

 Sky DigiboxSky Digital.
 You'll need Sky to install a satellite dish for you.
 They'll also provide you with a digibox that plugs into your TV.
+If you have an HD Ready TV, Sky currently offers the largest number of High Definition channels.
+Full details at sky.com

-TV aerial FreeviewFreeview.
+Freeview.
 This is known as Digital Terrestrial TV (DTT) and is received through your standard TV aerial.
 Freeview launched in October 2002, as the successor to onDigital/itvDigital.
 Freeview offers around 60 channels of digital TV and radio - All channels are free to watch, and no engineer needs to visit (although an aerial upgrade may be needed if your current aerial isn't suitable).
 Channel line-up is more limited than Sky Digital.

 With Freeview, there are a couple of options to consider - subscription to extra channels with Top Up TV, and TV content over Broadband with BT Vision.

-For full details, a summary of the various set-top boxes on offer, plus links to useful sites, see our Freeview page
+For full details, a summary of the various set-top boxes on offer, plus links to useful sites, see our Freeview page.

 BT Vision

-• BT Vision boxBT Vision.
-This service launched in December 2006.
+BT Vision boxBT Vision.
 With BT Vision, you get a special set-top box that connects to the Internet, and offers Freeview TV, plus extra TV content downloaded via Broadband.
-The box comes with storage for 80 hours of TV and access to loads of TV, movies and football matches.
-BT Vision is available FREE to BT Total Broadband customers (Switch providers).

-For more details, see Radio and Telly's BT Vision page
+More details at btvision.bt.com or see Radio and Telly's BT Vision page

 Cable TV If you're served by cable operator Virgin Media (formerly NTL / Telewest), they may be able to provide you with a cable TV package, as well as phone services.
 Again, you'll need an engineer to visit to get you connected and to provide you with a set-top box.